Pullback formulas for arithmetic cycles on orthogonal Shimura varieties: Abstract

 \section{Abstract}

-On an orthogonal Shimura variety, one has a collection of special cycles in the Gillet-Soul\'e arithmetic Chow group.
+On an orthogonal Shimura variety, one has a collection of arithmetic special cycles in the Gillet-Soul\'e arithmetic Chow group.
 We describe how these cycles behave under pullback to an embedded orthogonal Shimura variety of lower dimension.
-The bulk of the paper is devoted to cases in which the special cycles intersect the embedded Shimura variety improperly, for which we construct logarithmic expansions of certain Green currents on the deformation to the normal bundle of the embedding.
+The bulk of the paper is devoted to cases in which the special cycles intersect the embedded Shimura variety improperly, which requires that we analyze logarithmic expansions of Green currents on the deformation to the normal bundle of the embedding.

 [subsection] [section] [theorem]{Proposition} [theorem]{Lemma} [theorem]{Corollary} [theorem]{Problem}

 [theorem]{Definition} [theorem]{Hypothesis}

 [theorem]{Remark} [theorem]{\mathcal{L}xample} [theorem]{Question}